 Moving abroad and teaching in the U.S. is a big decision!
 As an Ambassador Teacher with Participate Learning, you will be sharing your home country’s culture while experiencing personal and professional growth.
-If you have started your application to teach in the U.S. or are considering it, you may be wondering about the interviews.
+If you have started your application to teach in the U.S. or are considering it, you may be wondering about the admissions interview.

 1. Ensure that your English speaking and writing skills are proficient.

-Both of your interviews will be conducted in English to ensure that you are comfortable communicating in the language.
+Your interview will be conducted in English to ensure that you are comfortable communicating in the language.
 Your English does not need to be perfect!
 However, it is very important that you can communicate with your principal, other teachers, and parents in English.
 Even if you teach in a dual language or world language classroom, you will be using English every day as part of your life in the U.S.

 2. Display your creativity and teaching skills during your lesson presentation.

-During the second interview you will briefly present a lesson, giving the interviewer a good understanding of what the lesson would look like if they saw it in person.
+During the interview you will briefly present a lesson, giving the interviewer a good understanding of what the lesson would look like if they saw it in person.
 This is a chance for you to demonstrate your teaching skills!
 Engaging your audience and showing creativity in how you present the lesson will give your interviewer a better idea of your teaching style.
 Using any visual aids or other materials you would have used in the lesson is a great way to display your creativity.

 3. Show professionalism in your background and clothing.